nolanlab/scaffold/README.md

 ```
 to stop SCAFFoLD simply hit the "ESC" key in your R session.

+*Note*: the latest version of devtools seems to be occasionally having problems installing dependencies on windows.
+If the installation of SCAFFoLD fails for a missing package, please install the offending packages manually, using the R *install.packages* function

 # Usage

 When you launch the GUI you will be prompted to select a file.
 You can select any file in what you want to be your working directory and this will set the working directory for the remainder of the session.
 SCAFFoLD will only look at files in your working directory, so everything you need must be there.
 Also if you add files to this directory you will need to restart the interface in order to see them in the dropdown menus.
 The first step of the analysis is to cluster the FCS files.